K4m1kaz3/CopyKitty/README.md

 **Warning: Administrator priviledge is required**

-his tool is used to copy file in NTFS system.
+This tool is used to copy file in NTFS system.
 This tool can copy file even when file is locked by another process because directly read binary from hard disk

 Using: